Eva winced at the ivory-stitched swatch of fabric her mother held up to her for approval.

-“Evaline, it is unfathomable that you should find every pattern in this shop objectionable,” said Eva’s mother.
+“Evaline, it is unfathomable that you should object to every pattern in the shop,” said Eva’s mother.

 Eva understood her mother’s point.
-The shop had no shortage of the latest silk patterns and new colours for the season.
-More birds and flowers and sea shells and butterflies than she could dream of festooned each set of new selections.
-Most of the fabrics met well with her approval, and stood above the items she already owned.
-But the beauty of the silks was not the problem.
+The shop had no shortage of the latest silks in new patterns and colours for the season.
+Birds, flowers, sea shells, butterflies and more creatures than she could dream of festooned every set of colour variations.
+Most of the selections improved on the items she owned, and several met well with her approval.
+But the fabric was not the point.

-“Maman, it is not the fabric which is objectionable,” replied Eva.
+“Mama, it is not the fabric which is objectionable,” replied Eva

 “I don’t want to hear it,” snapped Elizabeth, lowering her voice.

 “Why don’t you pick something suitable,” Eva flung back at her.
-“This entire arrangement is for you and Papa’s interest.
+“This entire arrangement is for your and father’s interest.
 I have no say in it at all.”

 Eva ducked out of the reach of her mother’s arm and ran out the door of the shop into the street.
-She shivered in the cold spring morning air, having left her overcoat inside the shop.
-She looked back at it through the glass, deciding whether the risk of its retrieval was worth more than her discomfort.
-She caught her mother’s glare fixed on her, and turned her back to the store.
-Why could her parents not have found a husband less horrific?
-Why in all of London was there not a handsome well-to-do gentleman willing to liberate her from this predicament and insist on making her his?
+She shivered in the cold spring morning air, having left her overcoat inside.
+She looked back at it through the glass, pondering whether its retrieval was worth it.
+Eva caught her mother’s glare fixed on her from inside, and turned her back to the window.
+Why could her parents not have found someone less horrific?
+Why in all of London was there not a handsome well-to-do gentleman willing to liberate her from this dire engagement predicament and insist on making her a better offer?

 Eva could see her own breath as she exhaled.
 She rubbed the cold from her arms.
 In her distraction she missed an approaching couple who jostled her aside.
 Their rudeness interrupted her daydreams of marital rescue.
-Eva noted that back inside the shop her mother had decided to indeed take matters into her own hands and was poring over several new imports and a variety of laces.
+Eva noted that back inside the shop her mother had indeed taken matters in hand and was poring over several new imports and a variety of laces.

-Across the street, a crowd had gathered around a new print shop.
-Cartoon prints filled each window pane from the inside.
+Across the street, a crowd gathered around a new print shop.
+Individual prints filled each window pane on the facade.
 Eva could hear gasps of surprise and loud chuckles from where she stood.
-She looked back at her warm cloak but decided that its retrieval would be an invitation to entrapment once again.
-She shivered and set out in the cold to have a look at what was so funny in the window across the street.
+She looked back at her warm cloak but decided that to risk its retrieval would be to succumb to entrapment once again.
+She shivered once more and set out across the street in the cold to have a look at what was so funny.

-Eva was much smaller than most of the crowd—and not only because she was not yet a full adult.
+Eva was much smaller than most of the crowd.
 With two slight parents she had not much hope of ever being of average size.
-She attempted to squeeze through a break in the crowd, but a heavy, roughly dressed man beat her to it, shutting her out.
+She attempted to squeeze through a break in the crowd, but a heavy roughly-dressed man pushed her aside and filled the gap.
 Determined, she moved around the crowd to the other side of the print shop.
-The crowd swelled as greatly on this side, pushing her into an adjacent alley.
-This was too much for Eva, who despite a sheltered upbringing had spent enough time around her family’s various shops to know that alleys were the cesspools of dangerous vagrants.
+The crowd swelled as greatly on this side, and their jostling knocked her into the adjacent alley.
+Standing alone in a covered alley was too much for Eva, who despite a sheltered upbringing had spent enough time around her family’s various shop merchants to know that alleys were cesspools of dangerous vagrants.

-Eva looked down the short stretch of covered cobblestone to see a hang-dog group of men strutting towards her.
-In the dim light of the alley, which opened up to another bright road at the far end, Eva could not make out more that their silhouettes.
-Still, she could see that most of the men appeared worn and broken, except for one of them who walked upright and strong with the pride of youth.
-Perhaps he was a son of a member of the gang, or perhaps he led them.
-Either way he would be the last one she’d want to face.
-As the group bore down on her, Eva didn’t know which way to turn.
-She froze in the mouth of the alley.
+Eva looked down the small stretch of covered cobblestone way, to where the alley opened up at the other end.
+A hang-dog group of men strutted towards her in silhouette.
+Most of the men appeared worn and broken, with the exception of one who walked upright and strong with the pride of youth.
+Perhaps he was a son of one of the others, or perhaps he led the gang—either way, the figure struck her with fear.
+Eva didn’t know which way to turn and as the group bore down on her, she froze in the mouth of the alley.

 “Sam!” she cried.

-“Please don’t,” said Sam, peeling her arms off from around his waist.
+“Please don’t,” said Sam, peeling her from around his waist.
 His voice was colder than the air.

 Eva swallowed her flush and began to straighten out her skirts as a distraction.
 She shivered with the removal of his body warmth.